 Like many of you, I loved making Christmas cookies growing up.
 (Ok, it was actually the decorating with icing and sprinkles part… directly into my mouth.)
 My sister and I used to make them together every Christmas eve.
 And now that I’m a mom, I wanted to pass on that tradition to my kids.

-So, I went on the hunt for an almond flour sugar cookie recipe that used simple, whole ingredients.
+So, I went on the hunt for a paleo almond flour sugar cookie recipe that used simple, whole ingredients.
 I experimented with a few different recipe, and let me just say, it was nothing short of a disaster.
 Most of the recipes I tried wouldn’t hold their shape, or they just tasted gritty and horrible.

 Then it hit me that the perfect soft almond flour Christmas cookie might actually exist in my own cookbook.
-By making just a few small adjustments, this recipe makes the best almond flour sugar cookies.
+By making just a few small adjustments, this recipe makes the best paleo and gluten-free almond flour sugar cookies.
 They have a buttery soft center, they’re slightly crisp on the edges, and they have just the right amount of sweetness.

 In short, THEY ARE SO GOOD.

-And as an added bonus, these almond flour sugar cookies are made from four simple, whole ingredients: almond flour, ghee, pure maple syrup, and vanilla extract (plus, a dash of spices!)
+And as an added bonus, these paleo almond flour sugar cookies are made from four simple, whole ingredients: almond flour, ghee, pure maple syrup, and vanilla extract (plus, a dash of spices!)
 They are ingredients you likely have on hand right now—so get to it!

 - Make sure to use blanched almond flour.
 Whisk or sift the almond flour to get rid of any clumps.